rbrtmrtn/mapboard/README.md

 ## Todo

 - Write real docs
-- Generalize how parcels are handled for better reusability
+- Generalize how parcels are handled so other cities can use Mapboard
 - Extract Vue+Leaflet bindings into their own package
 - Get to the top of Reddit